-The Notre Dame Magnificat Choir (formerly the Women’s Liturgical Choir) is currently comprised of forty women from various academic and faith backgrounds who primarily serve as musicians at the Basilica of the Sacred Heart.
+The Notre Dame Magnificat Choir (formerly the Women’s Liturgical Choir) is currently comprised of fifty women from various academic and faith backgrounds who primarily serve as musicians at the Basilica of the Sacred Heart.
 The choir is inclusive, welcoming, and open to all graduate and undergraduate Notre Dame, St. Mary’s, and Holy Cross students who sing in the treble range.
 The choir performs chant, newly commissioned works, and other sacred music from various eras and cultures in both Masses and concerts.
 Recent annual tours have brought the choir to Peru, South America, and to Montréal, Canada.
 The choir strives to build upon the rich musical traditions of the Church, to uplift women’s voices, and to serve the community as the hands and feet of Christ.
-In the Fall 2020 Semester we plan to focus on a combination of student-created “virtual choir” videos, safe outdoor performances, and a musical project focusing on social justice issues in South Bend in collaboration with the Catholic Worker, among other things.
+Plans for the 2021-2022 academic year include recording a new album, performing concerts, and a tour to Ireland.

 The choir is responsible for providing music at the Saturday Vigil Mass at the Basilica of the Sacred Heart, including the mass after Notre Dame home football games.
-In addition, the Magnificat Choir sings at a variety of other Masses and services through the school year, including:
+In addition, the Magnificat Choir occasionally sings at other Masses and services through the school year, including:

 - Opening of the School Year Mass